Craftivism: Virtual Craftivism

 From even before the pandemic, the emergence of online crafting communities has facilitated new forms of participation and community.
 Even though it's been moved online, the social aspects of craft "were considered highly salient" because of the "profoundly collective phenomenon" of practices like knitting.
-Sites like Ravelry bring craftivists together through interest groups dedicated to social causes, like Compassionate Craftivists, Guerilla Knitters, and the previously mentioned Pussyhat Project.

-Craftivism in the time of COVID
+During COVID

-Fighting COVID Isolation and Frustration with Craftivism
+Isolation

 With stay-at-home orders issued in Mid-March 2020, there was an influx of people using crafts to cope with isolation.
 Craftivism has always been something that could be done from home, and many crafters have come together through virtual communities and gatherings.

-Face Mask Distribution
+Face mask distribution

 Since the start of the pandemic, sewers and crafters have come together to create and distribute reusable fabric face masks.
 The demand for face masks, particularly reusable ones, came about with the supply shortage of personal protective equipment such as N-95 face masks throughout the pandemic.
-The Million Mask Challenge, a virtual challenge that started on Facebook and rapidly evolved to an international challenge to sew and distribute face masks to healthcare workers, then other frontline workers.
+The Million Mask Challenge, a virtual challenge that started on Facebook, rapidly evolved to an international challenge to sew and distribute face masks to healthcare workers, then other frontline workers.